scipp/scipp/doc/type-erased-prototype.md

   Handling units for Y and E would allow us to:
   - Get rid of the distinction between histogram data distribution data.
   - Provide a way to distinguish standard deviations and variances.
+    Maybe not entirely --- how can we distinguish standard deviations and variances for dimensionless quantities?
+    Can we have a dummy `UnitId::SquaredDimensionless`?
   - Allow more general operations that yield different units.

   As mentioned above, storing units in the type (using `boost::units`) is not really feasible.